 However, it might not be in their hands.
 The Chinese government has long rebuffed auditing of its enterprises by foreign officials, which it sees as an encroachment on the country’s sovereignty.

-Though the Chinese government has been supportive of NIO’s operations overall, including a $1 billion bailout in the beginning of the pandemic, it has a history of standing firm on its foreign policy enforcement.
+Though the Chinese government has been supportive of NIO’s operations overall, including a $1 billion bailout in the beginning of the pandemic, the Middle Kingdom has a history of standing firm on its foreign policy enforcement.

-After all, it did follow through with blocking Google, Facebook, and Reddit behind the “Great Firewall,” despite the economic opportunity for similar reasons NIO and other ‘blue-chip’ Chinese businesses including heavyweights like Alibaba (NYSE: BABA) and NIO-backed Tencent (NYSE: TCEHY), would have to overcome convince the government to allow for foreign audits.
+After all, it did follow through with blocking Google, Facebook, and Reddit behind the “Great Firewall.”
+It did so despite the economic opportunity for similar reasons NIO and other ‘blue-chip’ Chinese businesses, including heavyweights like Alibaba (NYSE: BABA) and NIO-backed Tencent (NYSE: TCEHY), would have to overcome convince the government to allow foreign audits.

 Little carrot, lots of stick

 That’s not even factoring in that NIO’s fundamentals seem to have cut all ties with share prices earlier this year.

 That’s in part due to the extraordinary rally around the EV industry at large.
 But NIO has more going for it than sleek designs (because if you haven’t seen photos, they do look pretty great) and good old-fashion hype.